paralympics/pvsas-user-guide/docs/athletes/personal-data-or-registration.md

     <small><span class="asterisk">*</span>Only available and displayed at registration of a new athlete.
 Any further modification must be done at the **Sports & Classes** tab or through the classification section of PVSAS.</small>
 </p>

-The **searchable** column indicates whether this field is offered as a criterion on the search form.
+The *searchable* column indicates whether this field is offered as a criterion on the search form.
-The **family name** and **given name** fields of the search form will match in either the passport or preferred name fields, but only display the preferred name, which may sometimes lead to unexpected search results.
+The *family name* and *given name* fields of the search form will match in either the passport or preferred name fields, but only display the preferred name, which may sometimes lead to unexpected search results.

 <img src="_img/inline/delete-button.png" alt="Delete Button" class="center inline-button">

 > [!DANGER]
 > **Caution:** The **‘delete’** button is accessible from the participant detail menu.
 An athlete may be
-> completely deleted from the system once the user confirms a security question.
-On deletion, all related
-> classification data and files are irrevocably removed from the system.
-In case, you want to remove just a duplicate,
+> completely deleted from the system once the user confirms a security question. **On deletion, all related classification data and files are irrevocably removed from the system.**
-> it is highly recommended to use the merging tool in the duplicate control section, see [Duplicate Control](athletes/duplicate-control.md).
+> In case, you want to remove just a duplicate, it is highly recommended to use the merging tool in the duplicate control section, see [Duplicate Control](athletes/duplicate-control.md).
 > If the athlete is not active in this sport any more, the status shall be changed to **‘Retired’**.

 ### How To: Register a new Athlete

 <img src="_img/inline/new-button.png" alt="New Athlete/Guide Button" class="center inline-button">

-1. Obtain a blank athlete detail form (see the screenshot below) by clicking the **Add Athlete** button (from the search form) or the **New** button (from the details page).
+1. Obtain a blank athlete detail form (see Figure 4.1) by clicking the **Add Athlete** button (from the search form) or the **New** button (from the details page).
 2. Referring to the athlete details table, complete all fields to the best of your knowledge.
 Yellow fields are mandatory.
    Cross-check spelling and information with the uploaded documents, the athlete family and given name according to their passport.
 3. Select the class the athlete is either already classified in on national level, or the class the athlete is likely to be.
    This is required to give the responsible federation and their classifiers access to this athlete for classification input.
-   Class status will be automatically set to **New**.
+   Class status will be automatically set to *New*.
 4. Click **Save** to create an Athlete ID for the athlete.

 <figure>
     <img src="_img/figures/4.1-athlete-registration-create.png" alt="A blank athlete registration form including file upload information" class="screenshot" >
-    <figcaption>A blank athlete registration form including file upload information</figcaption>
+    <figcaption>Figure 4.1 - A blank athlete registration form including file upload information</figcaption>
 </figure>

 When saving an athlete for the first time, the system automatically searches for potential